Summer Traditions in Osaka 2023 –

 Streamers and other paper ornaments waving in the wind have a cooling effect, psychologically, in Japan’s hot summer.

-These bamboo ornaments were made with a wish for the end of the novel coronavirus as well as the reconstruction and revitalization of the areas affected by the Great East Japan Earthquake in 2011.
+These bamboo ornaments were made with a wish for the reconstruction and revitalization of the areas affected by the Great East Japan Earthquake in 2011.

 Summer in Japan Means Fireworks!